A Letter to Single Parents

 My husband recently returned from a three-day business trip and since the baby has been born, I’ve never felt more exhausted.
 For three days I was the main body in the house and I did not have family, friends or my husband.
 It was just me, managing the system all by myself and I was completely wiped out; I was a complete mess.

 My day started as soon as the baby woke up and it was a speedway train all the way until she went to sleep.
 The house exploded into a chaotic mess and the laundry sat in the dryer.
 I had to walk my dog in the pouring rain with my infant strapped to my chest.
 I ate cold eggs at noon and had to resort to wiping my entire body with a baby wipe.
-There was no handing the baby off to shower, no waiting until 5 so I could exhale, no hot cooked meal, and no taking shifts when the baby woke up throughout the night.
+There was no handing the baby off so that I could shower, no waiting until 5 so I could exhale, no hot cooked meal, and no taking shifts when the baby woke up throughout the night.
 I was one person, trying to do it all.

 So, this is to the single parents, the parents whose significant others travel for work and for the parents of soldiers away on tour.
 Parents whose coffee’s go untouched, whose food is always cold or stomachs always empty.
 Parents whose laundry piles up and to do lists go unchecked.
 Who stay up late every night and wake up early every day.
 To chaotic days and long nights, crazy schedules, uncombed hair and thrown together looks.
 Messy buns and t-shirt stains.
 Parents who rarely get a minute, let alone an hour or a day.